Sir John Slade, 1st Baronet

-General Sir John "Black Jack" Slade, 1st Baronet, (31 December 1762 - 13 August 1859) served as a general officer in the British Army during the Peninsular War.
+General Sir John Slade, 1st Baronet, (31 December 1762 - 13 August 1859) served as a general officer in the British Army during the Peninsular War.
 Slade was praised in official reports, including by Arthur Wellesley, 1st Duke of Wellington, who also voiced some criticisms of him privately.
 Slade received an Army Gold Medal, and was honoured three times with the thanks of Parliament.
 Slade's descendants include two admirals, namely son Sir Adolphus Slade and grandson Sir Edmond Slade.
 Despite achieving high rank during and after active soldiering, Slade was criticised as a general of cavalry by some contemporaries and historians.

 Background and early military life

 Slade was the son of John Slade (d.
 1801) of Maunsel House, Somerset, a Victualling Commissioner, and his wife, Charlotte née Portal.
 He obtained a commission as cornet in the 10th Dragoons on 11 May 1780, and became a lieutenant on 28 April 1783, captain on 24 October 1787, major on 1 March 1794, and lieutenant colonel on 29 April 1795.
 On 18 October 1798, he exchanged to the 1st Dragoons (the Royals).
 He was appointed equerry to the Prince Ernest Augustus, Duke of Cumberland in 1800, and became a colonel in the army on 29 April 1802.
 In June 1804, he was made brigadier, and gave up command of the Royals.

 He is said to "have danced with Marie Antoinette who gave him a snuff box".